walidelnozahy/cloud/docs/apps/data.md

 last_modified_date: 2021-05-30
 ---

-# Using Serverless Data
+# Serverless Data
 {: .no_toc }

-Access to Serverless Data is automatically included in your runtime environment.
-It provides a simple interace for persisting and retrieving state.
-By default, Serverless Data is available through the `data` variable as defined by the `require` statement at the top of the `index.js` file.
-Serverless Data makes API calls in order to set and retrieve data, so any route/function that calls a Serverless Data method must use `async/await`.
+Serverless Data is a super fast, automatically scalable datastore that's built in to Serverless Cloud.
+It's capable of storing simple K/V items, or massive collections of complex objects that can be queried on multiple dimensions, sorted, and paginated.
+With single-digit millisecond response times, it provides enough power to cover your most common needs and use cases.

+With Serverless Data, **your data is just there** as part of your application's runtime.
+No connection strings, credentials, capacity planning, or database maintenance.
+You can use the Serverless Cloud `data` helper to `get`, `set`, and `remove` data whenever you need access to state.
+Plus, Serverless Data is isolated to each **INSTANCE**, giving every developer, stage, and preview build of a **SERVICE** a completely independent copy of your application's data.

 <details open markdown="block">
   <summary>